Registration for 2024 spring

 - Augustine uses it for data analysis

 - Zsolt interfaces various industrial data (the rest is confidential)

 - Csenge does chemist stuff (some of their tools use Python)

 Python is (a bit too) widely used.
 You can write small scripts to automate boring tasks, or make a whole game.
 Data scientists’ main tool is programming in Python.
 Some web pages are written in Python.
-You can even control real-life hardware with Python!
+You can even control real-life hardware with this language!

-The Python language is the top ranked since 2017 in the IEEE languages rank and those guys are serious! (yes, those guys from the WiFi’s “IEEE 802.11 abgnacax”, this is a really respectable institution) With Python you can get things done fast, the syntax is easy to read and understand. (well, it was a design goal after all) Even kids can learn from the age of 10.
+The language is the top ranked since 2017 in the IEEE languages rank and those guys are serious! (yes, those guys from the WiFi’s “IEEE 802.11 abgnacax”, this is a really respectable institution) With Python you can get things done fast, the syntax is easy to read and understand. (well, it was a design goal after all) Even kids can learn from the age of 10.
 Trust me, I did it.

 The training includes the following topics: